pkharvey/pttplay/README.md

 kHz on signal acquisition, then terminates when signal acquisition is lost.
 GPL-3.0 license.

-`cm108` is a command line GPIO tool for CMedia CM108 and CM119 audio devices.
-It's a small adaptation of [Dire Wolf][1]'s cm108 driver to compile with very few dependencies and to take options to set GPIO pins.
+[`cm108`][1] is a command line GPIO tool for CMedia CM108 and CM119 audio devices.
+It's a small adaptation of [Dire Wolf][2]'s cm108 driver to compile with very few dependencies and to take options to set GPIO pins.
 GPL-2.0 license.

-`hidapitester` is a command line program to access HID API functions.
+[`hidapitester`][3] is a command line program to access HID API functions.
 It is required to read the COS status line, which will be wired to `VOL DN` pin as commonly used for homebrew USB audio interfaces.
 GPL-3.0 license.

 # Building